 We’ve looked at how your homeowners insurance doesn’t cover household employees before.
-Here, we’ll go into a little more detail about what you need to know about insurance when you hire a maid or house-cleaning service.
+In this article, we go into a little more detail about what you need to know about insurance when you hire a maid or house cleaning service.

 The short version: you may have insurance needs beyond your basic homeowners policy.

 We’ve said it before, and we’ll say it again: Coverage for just about anything depends mainly on the language in your policy.